africanproofs/apregister/README.md

     - ws_endpoint: Chain WS endpoint

 ## Validator and Price Provider Instructions
-Copy the [template](https://gitlab.com/proofs.africa/flare-participant-register/assets/participant.json.template) provided on this repo.
+Copy the [template](https://gitlab.com/proofs.africa/flare-participant-register/assets/participant.template.json) provided on this repo.
 Name the file participant.json

 Update the template with information specific to your organisation.
 Ensure that you provide as much and as accurate data as possible.

 Upload the file to a publicly accessable endpoint.
 Could be your website, online git service, dropbox etc.

 Ensure that the URL is downloadable by tools such as curl, wget etc.

+## Deployment

+A TEST contract is deployed on Songbird at the following address 0x...
+There will be a feedback period until <Enter Date>.

 ## Meta Info and Links
 The current version number of the specification file is **v0.1.0** and it is compliant with the JSON schema [Draft 2019-09](https://json-schema.org/specification-links.html#2019-09-formerly-known-as-draft-8)